plourenco/website-blog/src/posts/volatile/index.md

 ## Is volatile expensive?

 Does that actually mean every `volatile` access will be read from the main memory?
 Not exactly, this is a common misconception I've seen in _nearly half_ of the `volatile` definitions inducing me in mistake previously.

-If volatiles were read/written from main memory every time, the performance impact would be very underwhelming.
+If volatiles were read/written from main memory every time, the performance impact would be very overwhelming.
 The actual cost depends on the CPU architecture which, in a broader context, using protocols such as the [MESI](https://en.wikipedia.org/wiki/MESI_protocol), shares a **coherent cache line** allowing other caches to obtain the cached reference from another CPU,